Chirag oilfield: Ownership

-The subsidiary of Amoco - Amoco Caspian Sea Petroleum Ltd was the operator for EOP.
+The subsidiary of Amoco – Amoco Caspian Sea Petroleum Ltd was the operator for EOP.
 The partnership also included companies from United States, Russia, Turkey, United Kingdom, Norway, Japan and Azerbaijan.

 Sponsors' share of the project costs are estimated at $800 million.
-IFC loans included five A loans (one to each one of borrowers) equalling $100 million in total and five B Loans, also $100 million in total.
+IFC loans included five A loans (one to each one of the borrowers) equalling $100 million in total and five B Loans, also $100 million in total.